 5.0.
 Conclusion and Recommendation

 The study concludes that there is a need to intensify energy-efficiency advocacy among solar energy users in the FCT, as solar energy users have experienced significant social and economic benefits from using solar energy interventions.
 Many users have reported experiencing happiness in their homes, improved children’s academic performance, and improved business economics, among other benefits.
 However, the epileptic electricity supply from the national grid has motivated many to embrace solar energy interventions.
 Hence, embracing solar energy technologies has enabled users to adopt energy-efficient devices and energy-efficiency behaviours or conservation strategies to maximize the electricity generated by the solar device.
 The study also reports that significant social and economic benefits were derived from using the solar intervention.
 The study recommends advocacy and sensitization on energy efficiency and conservation behaviour as a reliable legislative effort that should be deliberately supported across all public and private sectors.
-The relevant authorities should support publicity through the media, social media and other print outlets to promote energy-efficiency technology and engage the people of the FCT in conservation behaviour.
+The relevant authorities should support publicity through the media, social media, and other print outlets to promote energy-efficiency technology and engage the people of the FCT in conservation behaviour.
 Also, households and commercial users of solar energy should be encouraged to use special energy-efficiency technology, such as smart technologies that automate energy usage in the FCT.

 COMPETING INTERESTS DISCLAIMER: